zenna/Omega.jl/docs/src/index.md

 With that, see the [Tutorial](@ref) for a run through of the main features of Omega.

+## Contribute

+We want your contributions!

+- Probabilistic models
+- Contribute an inference procedure

 ## Citation

 If you use Omega, please cite Omega paper.